Albert Rhoton Jr.

 Albert Loren Rhoton Jr., (November 18, 1932 – February 21, 2016) was an American neurosurgeon and a professor specializing in microsurgical neuroanatomy.
-He developed and introduced a number of microsurgical techniques that improved the safety and effectiveness of neurosurgery, including the use of the surgical microscope in neurosurgery.
-He also designed many of the commonly used of microneurosurgical instruments, which bear his name.
-Such tools in use worldwide include the Rhoton Micro Dissectors designed for delicate work in the treatment of brain aneurysms and tumor resection.
+He was on the editorial boards of six surgical journals, and worked as professor and chairman of the Department of Neurological Surgery at the University of Florida.
+He was also president of organizations such as the American Association of Neurological Surgeons, among other surgical organizations.

 A pioneer in the field of neuroanatomy, Rhoton was a leader in vastly expanding knowledge of the anatomy of the human brain.
 His microscopic studies using the surgical microscope mapped the brain's intricate blood vessel network and revealed previously unknown connections between vital centers of the brain.
 At the University of Florida, he built the world's largest collection of three-dimensional images of the brain and published the world's best selling neurosurgical textbook, Cranial Anatomy and Surgical Approaches, both of which serve as guides for neurosurgeons across the globe.

-He is internationally recognized as the "father of microscopic neurosurgery" for his neuroanatomical studies which provided the anatomic basis for the development of modern neurosurgical techniques and revolutionized surgical approaches to many neurological disorders including those for acoustic neuromas and skull base tumors.
+He developed and introduced a number of microsurgical techniques that improved the safety and effectiveness of neurosurgery, including the use of the surgical microscope in neurosurgery.
+He also designed many of the commonly used of microneurosurgical instruments, for example the Rhoton Micro Dissectors designed for delicate work in the treatment of brain aneurysms and tumor resection.

 Early life and education

-Rhoton was born on November 18, 1932, in Parvin, Kentucky.
+Rhoton was born on November 18, 1932, in the small town of Parvin, Kentucky.
 He grew up in a log cabin without plumbing or electricity in rural eastern Kentucky.
 His family moved to Akron, Ohio during the Second World War where his father was a rubber chemist.

-He graduated from the Washington University School of Medicine in St. Louis in 1959 and then completed two years of training at Columbia-Presbyterian Medical Center in New York City, one year in general surgery and the other in neurological surgery.
-He returned to Washington University and completed his neurosurgery residency at Barnes Hospital under Dr. Henry Schwartz in 1964.
-He remained at Washington University for a one-year National Institutes of Health research fellowship in neuroanatomy during which time he began to use the surgical microscope in his research work and realized its potential to revolutionize surgery and also take brain anatomy to a greater level of detail.
+Rhoton earned his Bachelor Degree in social work, before entering a premedical program at the Ohio State University.
+He graduated from the Washington University School of Medicine in St. Louis in 1959.
+He graduated with the highest academic standing in his class.
+He then completed two years of training at Columbia-Presbyterian Medical Center in New York City, one year in general surgery and the other in neurological surgery.
+He returned to Washington University and completed his neurosurgery residency at Barnes Hospital under Henry Schwartz in 1964.
+He remained at Washington University for a one-year National Institutes of Health research fellowship in neuroanatomy, during which time he began to use the surgical microscope in his research work, realizing its potential to advance surgical techniques and the understanding of brain anatomy.